 “I think a lot of it comes down to, how does marriage impact everything else?" she says.

-Retirement accounts like IRAs or 401(k)s can also get complicated in second marriages, according to Gehring.
+Retirement accounts like IRAs or 401(k)s can also get complicated in second marriages.

 Don't do it for taxes, do it for love

-While many will argue that relationships - and finances, for that matter - are far more complicated today than in the past, marriage has always come with financial trade-offs for couples both young and old; however, Wolberg says, "At the end of the day, my belief is very simple: You get married because you love each other, not because of taxes."
+While many will argue that relationships—and finances, for that matter—are far more complicated today than in the past, marriage has always come with financial trade-offs for couples both young and old.
+However, Ranzau says, "At the end of the day, my belief is very simple: You get married because you love each other, not because of taxes."

 RBC Wealth Management, a division of RBC Capital Markets, LLC, Member NYSE/FINRA/SIPC.